 - Nail buffer

 First, find your partner.
-The second person is needed because you need to make a sawing motion with the dental floss under the nails.
+The second person is needed because you need to make a sawing motion using dental floss under the acrylic nails.

 This method is not recommended if you have damaged nails or are worried about causing damage to your nails.
 It takes layers off the natural nail as the acrylic is taken off.